HaxeFlixel/flixel-docs/documentation/01_community/11-upgrade-guide.html.md

 ## Upgrading from HaxeFlixel 3.2.x to 3.3.0

+The minimum Haxe version for this release is 3.1.0.

 On flash, gamepad support has been added.
 For your project to work, you have to modify your `Project.xml` so that either:
  - `<set name="SWF_VERSION" value="11.8" />` is used (min. flash player version 11.8) or